 • Histories of computing

-Recent & Current Things: I am finishing a new book – titled README: A Bookish History of Computing from Electronic Brains to Everywhere Machines – for The MIT Press (forthcoming late 2025).
+Recent & Current Things: My new book – titled README: A Bookish History of Computing from Electronic Brains to Everywhere Machines – appeared with The MIT Press in December 2025.
 In it, I take a selection of about a dozen books (some famous, others not) about computers and computing and use them to tell a larger story about the history of information technologies since 1945.
 At its heart is the question: how did computers become popular, popularized, and pervasive?
 README is, in other words, a book about books about computing.

 Books: